 Dance in Video contains dance productions and documentaries by the most influential performers and companies of the twentieth-century.
 Selections cover ballet, tap, jazz, contemporary, experimental, and improvisational dance, as well as forerunners of the forms and the pioneers of modern concert dance.

 Freegal Music is a downloadable music service that gives you access to about seven million songs in MP3 format and fifteen thousand music videos in MP4 format, including Sony Music’s catalog of artists.
-In total the collection is comprised of music from over ten thousand labels with music that originates in over 60 countries.
+In total the collection is comprised of music from over twenty-eight thousand labels with music that originates in over 80 countries.
 There is no software to install.
 Streaming music is available anytime.
 Songs downloaded will play in Windows Media Player, iTunes, and other popular music players.
 Downloaded music can also be transferred to an MP3 player or an iPod.
 Freegal Music limits song downloads to FIVE per library customer per week.
 The week starts on Sundays at 11:00 p.m.
 Central Time.
 (See the Downloadable Music page on our website for more information.)

 IndieFlix is a streaming movie service that offers access to award-winning shorts, feature films, and documentaries.
 You can instantly view over forty-five hundred titles from more than fifty different countries, including the best from film festivals like Sundance, Cannes, Tribeca, and more!
 IndieFlix has a "Mood Filter" that allows you to filter content by genre, length, or rating (ratings are All Ages, 13+, and 17+, not the MPAA ratings).
 You will need to create a free account to stream movies online.
 (See the Streaming Movies page on our website for more information.)